-Each Member and CNCP, in its capacity as a port State may prescribe a longer or shorter notification period than specified in paragraph 12, taking into account, inter alia, the type of fishery product, the distance between the fishing grounds and its ports.
+Each Member and CNCP, in its capacity as a port State may prescribe a longer or shorter notification period than specified in paragraph 14, taking into account, inter alia, the type of fishery product, the distance between the fishing grounds and its ports.
 In such a case, the port State shall inform the SPRFMO Executive Secretary, who shall publish the information promptly on the SPRFMO website.

+In case a Member or CNCP denies the use of its port, it shall promptly notify the flag Member or CNCP, the SPRFMO Secretariat and, as appropriate, relevant coastal States, and other relevant international organisations of its decision.

+Port entry, authorisation or denial

-After receiving the relevant information pursuant to paragraph 12, as well as such other information as it may require to determine whether the vessel requesting entry into its port has engaged in IUU fishing, the Member or CNCP, in its capacity as a port State shall decide whether to authorise or deny the entry of the vessel into its port.
-In case the port State decides to authorise the entry of the vessel into its port, the following provisions on port inspection shall apply.
-Where a vessel has been denied entry, the port State shall report this to the Members and CNCPs.
+After receiving the relevant information pursuant to paragraph 14, as well as such other information as it may require to determine whether the vessel requesting entry into its port has engaged in IUU fishing or fishing related activities in support of such fishing, including in support of a vessel engaged in IUU fishing or fishing related activities in support of such fishing, , the Member or CNCP, in its capacity as a port State shall decide whether to authorise or deny the entry of the vessel into its port and shall communicate this decision to the vessel or to its representative.